adam-r-kowalski/atom/README.md

-# 🐐 Goat Programming Language
+# 🌊 Orca Programming Language

-Goat is a statically typed, high-performance programming language designed for machine learning and high-performance computing.
+Orca is a statically typed, high-performance programming language designed for machine learning and high-performance computing.
 It compiles to WebAssembly, allowing your code to run anywhere WebAssembly is supported, including web browsers and server environments.

 ## Getting Started